-Chances are, if you’ve heard about maté tea, you’ve heard of yerba maté.
-Yerba maté (Ilex paraguariensis) is the herb that lends itself to this once exotic drink.
+Chances are, if you’ve heard about maté tea, you’ve heard of maté (also called yerba maté).
+Maté (Ilex paraguariensis) is the herb that lends itself to this once exotic drink.
 This popular beverage of South America (mainly Argentina, Uruguay, Paraguay, and Brazil) has now caught on in the USA.
 You would find maté tea bags and powder in supermarkets and health food stores.

-Though scorned upon as a stubborn weed, the grass-like musta plant has many health tricks up its sleeves – in this case, its underground stem (rhizome and tubers).
+Though scorned upon as a stubborn weed, the grass-like cyperus plant, also known as musta, has many health tricks up its sleeves – in this case, its underground stem (rhizome and tubers).

 Aromatic compounds called sesquiterpenes get all the praise and recognition, but it’s likely a team effort of different groups of compounds giving your health a boost.